Fernanda-Kipper/Data-Structure-and-Algorithm/stack/README.md

 # Data Structure Stack

+## Type: Restricted Access
+We can iterate over the stack but WE CAN´T and remove or insert nodes at any position, just at THE END (top of the stack)
 ## Basic Operations
 - POP - Remove an element and return the data that was removed
 - PUSH - Add an element
 - RESET - Reset the stack, often used in start
 - CLEAR - Clear all data from the stack
 - FULL - Check if the stack if full
-- EMPTY - Check if the stack is element
+- EMPTY - Check if the stack is empty

 ## LIFO - Last in First Out
 In the LIFO structure, we PUSH and POP elements from the top of the list.